 Most countries face high and increasing rates of cardiovascular disease.
 Each year, heart disease kills more Americans than cancer.
 In recent years, cardiovascular risk in women has been increasing and has killed more women than breast cancer.
 A large histological study (PDAY) showed vascular injury accumulates from adolescence, making primary prevention efforts necessary from childhood.

-By the time that heart problems are detected, the underlying cause (atherosclerosis) is usually quite advanced, having progressed for decades.
+By the time that heart problems are detected, the underlying causes (atherosclerosis) are usually quite advanced, having progressed for decades.
 There is therefore increased emphasis on preventing atherosclerosis by modifying risk factors, such as healthy eating, exercise, and avoidance of smoking.